kelseymarkey/metalearners/README.md

 ```bash
 run_sims.sh # within repo root directory
 ```
-This will generate 30 samples of each simulation (A, B, C,  D, E, and F).
-Each sample will contain 30,000 rows in train, and 10,000 rows in test.
+This will generate 30 samples of each simulation (A, B, C, D, E, and F) for each training set size in `[5000, 10000, 20000, 100000, 300000]`.
+Each sample will also be accompanied by a 100,000 row test dataset.
 Each train and test frame will be saved as a Parquet file, and any necessary directories will be created.